September is Foster Carers Month! Learn about the countless rewards of providing temporary care for an animal in need.

 AWLQ is always looking for people to help care for our animals, volunteer in our op shops or represent us at events.

-AWLQ work with local councils, state government, rescue groups and the community to improve the outcomes for stray and surrendered pets, and are nationally recognised for our unique and innovative programs, initiatives and rehoming strategies.
+AWLQ work with local councils, state government, rescue groups and the community to improve the outcomes for stray, abandoned and surrendered pets, and are nationally recognised for our unique and innovative programs, initiatives and rehoming strategies.

 AWLQ operates four rehoming centres in South East Queensland caring for up to 17,500 stray and surrendered animals each year.
 AWLQ also works in close partnership with city and rural council pounds to re-home animals in those areas.